adambiltcliffe/codex/readme.md

-Put back deleted Brick Thief tests when more than 2 buildings can exist Flying plus overpower and legal targets to redirect to (Void Star) Sparkshot/overpower unit can't kill only additional patroller with SS and overpower to base (Blooming Elm)
+Put back deleted Brick Thief tests when more than 2 buildings can exist Flying plus overpower and legal targets to redirect to (Void Star) Sparkshot/overpower unit can't kill only additional patroller with SS and overpower to base (Blooming Elm) Swift strike flying attacker can kill the SL it flew over and not get hit (needs unit with sparkshot+flying)

 # Game features not implemented: